-- 87. The activity combines conditional transfers to food-insecure vulnerable households with investment in the creation or restoration of productive and community assets.
-This includes support for climate risk prevention, mitigation and management measures in addition to investments in community and market infrastructure. - 88.
+- 88. The activity combines conditional transfers to food-insecure vulnerable households with investment in the creation or restoration of productive and community assets.
+This includes support for climate risk prevention, mitigation and management measures in addition to investments in community and market infrastructure. - 89.
 Support for value chains through the creation and restoration of assets will be complemented with training and equipment to strengthen market access, reduce post-harvest losses and improve food quality.
-Linking producers to markets and developing income generation opportunities related to processing and transformation will support increased incomes and economic diversification.
-A particular focus will be placed on engaging women and young people at various points along the value chain.
+Linking producers to markets and developing income generation opportunities related to processing and transformation will support

-49 The emphasis would be on assuring a broad commonality of approach in terms of implementation and linkages to planning processes, although all actors would not necessarily use the same tools.
+55 The emphasis would be on assuring a broad commonality of approach in terms of implementation and linkages to planning processes, although all actors would not necessarily use the same tools.

-- 89. The direct beneficiaries will include 1,350,000 food-insecure women, men, boys and girls who will receive conditional transfers and 470,000 smallholder women and men farmers.
-Marginalized groups, such as people living with handicaps, will be taken into account and support for women's livelihood will be context-sensitive. - 90.
-This activity will be nutrition-sensitive and conflict-sensitive.
-Participatory planning and implementation, along with feedback mechanisms, will promote capacity development and ensure that the interests and needs of various groups are considered. - 91.
+- increased incomes and economic diversification.
+A particular focus will be placed on engaging women and young people at various points along the value chain. - 90.
+The direct beneficiaries will include 1,350,000 food-insecure women, men, boys and girls who will receive conditional transfers and 470,000 smallholder women and men farmers.
+Marginalized groups, such as people living with disabilities, will be taken into account and support for women's livelihoods will be context-sensitive. - 91.
+Participatory planning and implementation, along with feedback mechanisms, aim to ensure community ownership and leadership, as well as the sustainability of assets.
+The interests and needs of various groups, especially women and young people, are considered to ensure inclusive programming and maximize impact.
+Capacity strengthening for communities, technical services and decentralized authorities will promote accountability and progressive handover.
+Interventions will be nutrition-sensitive and informed by protection analysis and conflict-sensitive concerns to ensure adherence with "do no harm" principles. - 92.
 The Ministry for Agriculture, Rural Development and Livestock is the key institutional partner at the national level.
 Planning, implementation and monitoring at the local level will be done in collaboration with deconcentrated technical services, decentralized authorities and community organizations (including producer organizations), with support from government technical services.